Difference Between Ubuntu vs Centos

 |Package Manager||It uses the apt-get package manager||It uses the yum package manager|

 |Difficult||It is easier to understand||It is difficult compared to Ubuntu.|

 |Features||It has a lot of features||It has fewer features as compared to Ubuntu.|

-In this Ubuntu vs Centos article, we have seen both Ubuntu vs Centos are popular Linux distributions but Ubuntu is comparatively more popular than Centos.
-As Ubuntu is having larger community and support, Ubuntu is referred as one of the best to start with for the beginners.
-There is a lot of material like documentation and tutorials are available on different channels to learn the same.
+In this Ubuntu vs Cento article, we have seen both Ubuntu vs Centos are popular Linux distributions, but Ubuntu is comparatively more popular than Centos.
+As Ubuntu has a larger community and support, Ubuntu is referred to as one of the best to start with for beginners.
+There is a lot of material, like documentation and tutorials, on different channels to learn the same.

-Both Ubuntu vs Centos are having its own pros and cons.
-The Linux distribution can be selected on the basis of the requirement like if there is a requirement of new updates for the system than Ubuntu would be the best option.
-If you require stability and does not need the new release of the things at a frequent rate than Centos would be the right option and centos to provide you with more security and stability.
+Both are having their own pros and cons.
+The Linux distribution can be selected on the basis of the requirement as if there is a requirement of new updates for the system; then Ubuntu would be the best option.
+If you require stability and does not need the new release of the things at a frequent rate, then Centos would be the right option and centos to provide you with more security and stability.
 The performance is almost the same for both of the Linux distribution.
-It would be mainly dependent on the system hardware.
+It would be mainly dependent on system hardware.
 So, select and learn the Linux distribution wisely and according to requirements.